genekellyjr/LOTR-Subs/README.md

 ```
 Export, use MKVToolNix (`mkvtoolnix-gui.exe`) to merge, remove old subs (or keep and rename/remove default tag)!

+## Find an issue?

+They happen!
+Find an issue covering it or open a new one if it's new!

+I used OCR built into Subtitle Edit and sometimes it messes up.
+I tried to find them all, but it's a lot of text to read!

+And the translations aren't always cut and dry.

+To correct translations, bring a reference.
+(Unless you're a wizard)

 ## Resources per movie
 ### FOTR